iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/using_docker.md

 #### HTTPS

-After starting the node you will be able to access your services at the following endpoints:
+After starting the node, you will be able to access your services at the following endpoints:

 - API: `https://node.your-domain.com/api/routes`
 - IOTA-Core Dashboard: `https://node.your-domain.com/dashboard`